The Diagnostic Disagreement and the Closure Failure of the Quiet-Sun Corona Are the Same Relative Entropy: The diagnostic reading

-This is the maximum-likelihood projection onto the one-parameter Maxwellian family under $K_D$, and it is the operation a diagnostic performs whenever an observed rate or count is inverted to a temperature under the assumption that the underlying distribution is thermal.
-When the kernel coincides with the sufficient statistic of the family --- as it does for the Maxwellian energy moment with $K_D \propto E$ --- the moment-matched member is the \emph{information projection} (I-projection) of $f$ onto the family in the sense of Csisz\'{a}r (1975), the unique member that minimizes $D_\mathrm{KL}(f \,\|\, \cdot)$.
-For EUV-driven ionization diagnostics, $K_D$ is proportional to the ionization rate coefficient and the projection returns an ionization-weighted temperature (\S\ref{sec:euv}).
+When the kernel coincides with the sufficient statistic of the family --- as it does for the energy moment, $K_D \propto E$ --- the moment-matched member is the information projection (I-projection) of $f$ onto the family in the sense of \citet{csiszar1975}, the unique member minimizing $\DKL(f \,\|\, \cdot)$.\footnote{Minimizing $\DKL(f\,\|\,\cdot)$ over an exponential family is, strictly, the reverse $I$-projection (the $m$-projection of information geometry); we keep the term ``$I$-projection'' for brevity.
+Identity (\ref{eq:pythagoras}) is the generalized Pythagorean relation this projection satisfies, and holds exactly.} The EUV ionization diagnostic implements this projection (Section~\ref{sec:euv}).